johngao2/favorita_modelling_w_spark/README.md

-# Favorita dataset modelling with PySpark MLlib
+# Some basic modelling with PySpark MLlib

 This repository contains some scripts used to make predictions on the Corporacion Favorita Grocery Sales Forecasting dataset.
 I did this small project in order to get more familiar with the PySpark MLlib package.